BorneNeedsHelp/Spectrum/README.md

 2.1: FunctionLoader Parser: So the FunctionLoader Parser will take the .spcl file and parse it. wow.

 2.bonus: Did you know that you can create your own .spcl file and parse it!
-But, you need to follow the lines perfectly or it will raise an error:
+But, you need to follow the lines perfectly or it will raise an error: function_name, a, b, c, operation, cbackwards, and precision.
+Function name isn't really necessary, but I guess just choose a function name I guess.

+Made with llvm_lite and decimal.
+Ty